GRH-BCI/BCI-Paint/README.md

 # Requirements
 Please make sure you create a requirements or environment file that includes all the required libraries and modules.

+# Development Plan

+## Specifications
+**Language:** Python
+**Libraries:** Pygame

+## Steps
+1. Research and select a language to develop the application with.
+2. Research and select the main libraries within the language that will be needed.
+3. Research other paint applications written in the selected language.
+4. Determine what features would be nice to have in a paint application.
+5. Determine how and if the user can be given choice for each feature.
+Determine the limitations of BCI and if necessary, simplify or reduce the features.
+6. Create a mock-up of the user interface.
+7. Develop a prototype paint program that works with keyboard input.
+8. Integrate the program with the BCI software.
+9. Test the program and refine the features as necessary.